eckepecke/bsv-edutask/lab-assignments/lab-unit-2-assignments-4-5-6.md

 - Documentation quality
 - How difficult it is to identify and fix defects

+To propose some explicit metrics related to above, some examples used in the DBWEBB courses are: linting compliance (compliance to certain code standards with regards to e.g. naming of variables / functions, required docstrings, avoiding certain code constructs, etc.), metric on cyclomatic complexity, cohesion / coupling metrics, code duplication metrics.
+Some courses have had a requirement for automatic testing with a CI pipeline.

 ### Accessibility

 Accessibility is the degree to which software can be used by people with the widest range of capabilities.
 This includes: